NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/command-line-completion.md

 # Command-line completion

-Hardhat has a companion NPM package that acts as a shorthand for `npx hardhat`, and at the same time, it enables command-line completions in your terminal.
+Hardhat has a companion npm package that acts as a shorthand for `npx hardhat`, and at the same time, it enables command-line completions in your terminal.

 This package, `hardhat-shorthand`, installs a globally accessible binary called `hh` that runs your locally installed `hardhat`.